stonepros/stone/doc/stonefs/cache-configuration.rst

 MDS Cache Configuration
 =======================

-The Metadata Server coordinates a distributed cache among all MDS and CephFS clients.
+The Metadata Server coordinates a distributed cache among all MDS and StoneFS clients.
 The cache serves to improve metadata access latency and allow clients to safely (coherently) mutate metadata state (e.g. via `chmod`).
 The MDS issues **capabilities** and **directory entry leases** to indicate what state clients